PARAVPREET17/PARAVPREET17/README.md

 - 💬 Ask me about anyting, I'm always ready to help.
 - 📫 How to reach me: psingh9_be20@thapar.edu
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I love surfing internet and listening songs in my leisure time.
+- ⚡ Fun fact: I love surfing Internet and listening songs in my leisure time.

 <br>